brandur/sorg/content/drafts/ruby-scale.md

 some point in the future without line coverage that's complete enough to ensure that every line changed is valid.

-!fig src="/assets/images/ruby-scale/knot.jpg" caption="Without constraints, code becomes a tight knot as modules bleed into each other."
+{{Figure "Without constraints, code becomes a tight knot as modules bleed into each other."
+(NewImgSrcAndAlt "/assets/images/ruby-scale/knot.jpg" "Without constraints, code becomes a tight knot as modules bleed into each other.")}}

 ### Boundary bleeding (#boundary-bleeding)